The investing strategy has stood the test of time and counts the loving investing wizard as among its champions

 · Positive earnings per share (EPS) growth — This criterion asks the investor to pick up companies with growing (hence, positive) earnings per share and to avoid those companies which have negative earnings or which are in the red.

-· Healthy current ratio — Current ratio is an indicator of the liquidity measures of a company, and measures its ability to meet its short-term financial obligations.
+· Healthy current ratio — Current ratio is an indicator of the liquidity measures of a company and measures its ability to meet its short-term financial obligations.
 Graham was of the view that companies should have a healthy current ratio.

-· Regular Dividends — Companies which pay regular dividends are considered more stable in value investing.
+· Regular Dividends — Companies that pay regular dividends are considered more stable in value investing.
 It should be noted, however, that the dividend payout should not be high, as a high dividend payout suggests the company does not have enough projects in the offing to deploy the profits.
 Less future projects point to a potential stalling of growth, hence, it should ring alarm bells.

-Value investor needs behavioural finance
+Value investor needs Behavioral Finance

 Given that value investing banks on ascertaining a hypothetical value to earn returns, it may help if the investor is aware of the kinds of errors that a person may make in taking a call on which stock to buy.
 That is where behavioral finance and its lessons come in.

 Traditionally, financial theories on decision-making assume the investor is a rational being and hence, will naturally take the optimal call when it comes to picking their investment product.
-However, behavioral finance, a more modern thinking, puts the focus on human psychology and prejudices which may cloud a rational person’s thinking.
+However, behavioral finance, more modern thinking, puts the focus on human psychology and prejudices which may cloud a rational person’s thinking.
 And, value investing, which needs an error-free call on which stock to buy to work (as opposed to buying stocks based on popular feedback or market trends), benefits from behavioral approach to financial decisions.

 The more aware we are of biases, the easier it is to avoid or rectify them.
-Observed financial behavior would be a better guide to value investing than idealised financial decision-making which assumes investors are rational, acting after considering all the available information, and that the markets are efficient.
+Observed financial behavior would be a better guide to value investing than idealized financial decision-making which assumes investors are rational, acting after considering all the available information, and that the markets are efficient.
 In reality, neither exist.

 Behavioral finance biases may stem from two kinds of errors people are prone to commit.
-Cognitive errors arise from wrong statistics, faulty calculations or the tendency to cling to faulty beliefs which can be either illogical or irrational.
+Cognitive errors arise from wrong statistics, faulty calculations, or the tendency to cling to faulty beliefs which can be either illogical or irrational.
 Emotional errors arise out of impulses, intuitions and emotions dictate our actions.

 1. Framing bias — People with this bias (or a tendency to think this way) tend to get caught in the way a fact is framed.
-This may lead to wrongful identification of an equity as being a good fit for value investing.
+This may lead to wrongful identification of equity as being a good fit for value investing.